Ogasawara, Tokyo: Geography

-The population of the municipality resides on Chichi-jima (pop. about 2300) and Haha-jima (pop. about 500).
-The administration and village hall is located in the village of Omura on Chichi-jima.
+The administration and village hall is located in the village of Omura on Chichijima.
 In addition, there is an air base with 400 soldiers on Iwojima of the Volcano Islands.

+Demographics

+The following table of historical population displays data from Japanese censuses.
+Overall population change 2015–2020 was -0.62%.

+As of 23 August 2025, according to data published on the official website of Ogasawara, there were 1,479 total households, with a total population of 2,459 – 2,040 in Chichijima and 419 in Hahajima.

 Education

 Ogasawara Village operates the islands' public elementary and junior high schools.